awsdocs/amazon-aurora-user-guide/doc_source/aurora-mysql-parallel-query.md

 ### Limitations<a name="aurora-mysql-parallel-query-limitations"></a>

  The following limitations apply to the parallel query feature:
 + You can't use parallel query with the db\.t2 or db\.t3 instance classes\.
-This limitation applies even if you request parallel query using the `aurora_pq_force` SQL hint\.
+This limitation applies even if you request parallel query using the `aurora_pq_force` session variable\.
 +  Parallel query doesn't apply to tables using the `COMPRESSED` or `REDUNDANT` row formats\.
 Use the `COMPACT` or `DYNAMIC` row formats for tables you plan to use with parallel query\.
 +  Aurora uses a cost\-based algorithm to determine whether to use the parallel query mechanism for each SQL statement\.
 Using certain SQL constructs in a statement can prevent parallel query or make parallel query unlikely for that statement\.
 For information about compatibility of SQL constructs with parallel query, see [How parallel query works with SQL constructs](#aurora-mysql-parallel-query-sql)\.
 +  Each Aurora DB instance can run only a certain number of parallel query sessions at one time\.
 If a query has multiple parts that use parallel query, such as subqueries, joins, or `UNION` operators, those phases run in sequence\.
 The statement only counts as a single parallel query session at any one time\.
 You can monitor the number of active sessions using the [parallel query status variables](#aurora-mysql-parallel-query-monitoring)\.
 You can check the limit on concurrent sessions for a given DB instance by querying the status variable `Aurora_pq_max_concurrent_requests`\.